ht1212/quality_quantity_modelling/README.md

 ## Overview

-Identifiying vaccine induced correlates of protection often relies on testing statical associations and large sample sizes.
+Characterising the immune response after vaccination enables us to try and ifentify correlates or surrogates of vaccine induced protection.
+These correlates can facilitate downstream vaccine selection, help to identify ways to increase the immunogencity of the vaccine and aid in licensure.
+Vaccine induced correaltes of protection are often identified following large scale trials or routine implementation which can power statistical associations.
 However during early clinical trials of malaria vaccine candidates human challenge studies are used and the sample sizes are relatively small which can often make statical tests difficult.
+Despite the small sample sizes these trials offer an opportunity to characterise immune response in malaria naive individuals with timed vaccine and infection exposure.
 In this work we use a Baysian method to fit a biologically motivated mathematical model of individal level malaria infection to characterise the relationships between antibody titre and antibody avidty and protection from infection following vaccination.
-This model structure allows us to take into account individuals protection status and their time to onset of parasitaemia in the same model

 The repository contains code used to generate the results and figures for the submited publication: